chinguyen19/Bioinformatics-projects/Computational_drug_dicovery/README.md

 This project leverages machine learning to identify potential AChE inhibitors, enabling faster and more efficient drug discovery.
 By analyzing bioactivity data and predicting potent compounds, this approach streamlines early-stage screening for Alzheimer’s treatments.

 ## Objectives
+- Identify potential features to classify active versus inactive compound as an AChE inhibitor.
+- Discover promising ML predictive models for screening AChE inhibitors

+## Main worflow

 - **Data Extraction**: Retrieve bioactivity data (e.g. IC50, molecular weight, number of H donors/acceptors,..) related to AChE from the ChEMBL database.
 - **Data Preprocessing**: Clean, preprocess, and transform chemical data (in Molar units) to be model-ready (in linear scale).
 - **Model Training**: Train Random Forest Regressor model to classify compounds based on their bioactivity (active or inactive) against AChE.
 - **Model Evaluation**: Assess different tree-based models' performance using relevant metrics (R-squared, Mean square of Error, Time-taken).
-- **Result Interpretation**: Identify potential features to classify active versus inactive compound, and potential ML predictive model for AChE inibitors.

 ## Dataset